And we welcome you from deep in the heart of Texas today.

 President Bush didn't show up.

-So it's it's it's just crazy.
+When so it's just crazy.

-You want to you want to really do something?
+You want to really do something?

-Listen, let's let's have 1936 Germany, and I'm not always looking to invoke 1936 Germany.
+And I'm not always looking to invoke 1936 Germany.

 How's about that?

-Let's go in there and show them what a free people can do.
+Tough though that may be to do in a number of sports, let's go in there and show them what a free people can do.

 That would be lovely.

-So anyway, and that really is what it's all about for me is the athletes.
+So anyway, and that really is what it's all about for me, is the athletes.

 Sometimes they'll be in praiseworthy places.